medeirosjoaquim/dev_env_proxy/README.md

 ## What you'll need:

 - To redirect a domain to your local-only interface (127.0.0.1).
-We can do it by editing your hosts file on any system or adding an "A + Dynamic DNS Record" to your domain DNS.
+We can do it by editing hosts file on any system or adding an "A + Dynamic DNS Record" to your domain DNS.
 In each case you'll have something like "dev.mydomain.com" that redirects to 127.0.0.1.

 - In order to use HTTPS/port 443 We need:
 A self signed certificate, I used mkcert: https://github.com/FiloSottile/mkcert#installation